shlomiassaf/ngrid/README.md

 With all the buzzwords you want:

-- Enterprise grade
+- 👌 &nbsp; Enterprise grade
-- Highly extensible
+- 🧩 &nbsp; Highly extensible
-- UI Agnostic
+- ✨ &nbsp; UI Agnostic
-- Feature loaded
+- 🏷️ &nbsp; Feature loaded

 ---

-For full documentation, walk-through's and examples - [visit the official site](https://shlomiassaf.github.io/ngrid)
+For full documentation, walk-through's and examples 📜 &nbsp; [visit the official site](https://shlomiassaf.github.io/ngrid)

 ---

-## Quick Start / Setup
+## ⚡&nbsp; Quick Start / Setup

 Use the built-in schematics: